SeanCCarter/SoftSysDebonairDaffodils/README.md

 The implimentaion of file saving is very simple.
 We open a standard file object, write the array to it bit by bit, and then close the file.
 We open the file in the same way - by assuming the file only contains uint8_t integers.
 This does require us to make assumptions about the size of the image, since we do not encode any of that information inside of the file itself.

 ##### Floodfill
+The floodFill() function implements a basic flood filling algorithm.
+Given a start pixel, determined by the pixel the user right clicks on, the algorithm looks at the pixel value, determines if it is the same as the original pixel that was being filled, and either fills and recursively calls itself on all surrounding pixels if it is or ceases activity if it isn't.
+In implementation, this algorithm had a rather rocky start.
+At first, it wouldn't fill anything when called and would just recursively call itself until it segmentation faulted.
+There was very little indication as to why this was happening, until we realized the fill wasn't changing any pixels at all.
+We determined the problem was that the canvas wasn't being redrawn each time a pixel changed, and that meant the state of the canvas was not the same as what the program thought it was, which not only did no productive work but also eventually resulted in a segmentation fault.
+After a bit of thinking, trial, and error, we fixed this issue by drawing the canvas every time before floodFill() was called.
+The algorithm isn't particularly fast in its current implementation for filling huge areas, but it can fill small or medium sized shapes in less than a second.

 ## Results